Bo and Me

 “I can’t imagine him not doing it,” he says.

-(He emailed me later than afternoon to say that he had emailed Bo.
-He’d let me know when he heard back.
-I never did.
-I did get an email from a guy who has already spent $10,000 on Bo Jackson baseball and football cards this year.)
+(He emailed me later that afternoon to say that he had emailed Bo.
+He’d email me when he heard back.
+I never got an email.)

 “I just call him.”